peter-kuhmann/umami-flyio-postgres-template/README.md

 ```

 **Attention**: The `.gitignore` causes the `fly.toml` to be not
 versioned by git.

-If you consciously want to commit your final
+If you have created a dedicated repository and consciously want to commit
-`fly.toml`, remove it from the `.gitignore`.
+your final`fly.toml`, remove it from the `.gitignore`.

 ## Step 2: Launch app without deploy